MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_While.md

 keywords:  powershell,cmdlet
 title:  about_While
 ---
 # About While

-## SHORT DESCRIPTIONDescribes a language statement that you can use to run a command block
+## SHORT DESCRIPTION
-based on the results of a conditional test.
+Describes a language statement that you can use to run a command block based on the results of a conditional test.

 ## LONG DESCRIPTION

 The While statement (also known as a While loop) is a language construct for creating a loop that runs commands in a command block as long as a conditional test evaluates to true.
 The While statement is easier to